×

 We asked people in Palawan Island if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Palawan Island in the Philippines, it is important to avoid making the following cultural faux pas: 1.
 Avoid wearing revealing clothing, especially in rural areas and religious sites, as it may be considered disrespectful.
 Opt for modest attire that covers your shoulders and knees.
 2. Do not point with your fingers, as it is considered rude.
 Instead, use your whole hand or nod your head in the direction you want to indicate.
 3. Avoid public displays of affection, as they may be considered inappropriate, especially in conservative areas.
 4. Do not interrupt or talk over someone, as it is considered impolite.
 Wait for your turn to speak and listen attentively to others.
 5. Refrain from discussing sensitive topics such as politics, religion, and historical conflicts, as these may lead to uncomfortable conversations or disagreements.
 6. Do not be overly critical or negative about the Philippines or its people, as it may be perceived as disrespectful.
 7. Avoid making jokes or comments that may be considered offensive or inappropriate, as humor may not always translate well across cultures.
 8. When dining with locals, wait for the host to invite you to start eating before you begin.
 It is also polite to try a bit of everything that is offered to you.
 9. Do not leave your chopsticks sticking upright in a bowl of rice, as it is considered disrespectful and reminiscent of funeral rituals.
-10. Be mindful of local customs and traditions, and always ask for permission before taking photographs of people or participating in local ceremonies," explained one expat living in Palawan Island, Philippines.
+10. Be mindful of local customs and traditions, and always ask for permission before taking photographs of people or participating in local ceremonies," said one expat who made the move to Palawan Island.

 About the Author